 In Italy, the Company identified an existing DRG code that may be used by hospitals to submit for partial reimbursement of the CHEMOSAT device and related procedure.
-Additionally, the Company is assisting hospitals in applying for supplemental new technology payments from certain regions, and is hopeful the authorities in the Lombardy region will issue their decision soon.
-Furthermore, in conjunction with the European Institute of Oncology in Milan, we are evaluating the potential application for a new dedicated DRG code specific to the CHEMOSAT procedure.
+Additionally, the Company is assisting hospitals in applying for supplemental new technology payments from certain regions.
+This process has taken longer than anticipated due to the unstable political situation in the country that has delayed decisions for extra payments for new technologies.
+This applies not only to the CHEMOSAT procedure but to all new technologies at the present time.
+In the meantime, Delcath in conjunction with the European Institute of Oncology in Milan, is evaluating the potential application for a new dedicated DRG code specific to the CHEMOSAT procedure once the Phase 3 trial data has been published.